vboyev-MSFT/defender-docs/exposure-management/Rapid7-data-connector.md

    > **Note:** *We have found that connecting with an organization key has been more successful than connecting with a user key.
 We recommend you opt for an organization key to increase the likelihood of a successful connection.*

 ## Establish ServiceNow connection in Exposure Management

+To establish a connection with Rapid7 in Exposure Management, follow these steps:

 1. Open the [Data Connectors](https://security.microsoft.com/exposure-data-connectors) from the Exposure Management navigation and select **Connect** in the Rapid7 tile.
 1. Enter your Rapid7 Endpoint and API key details and select **Connect**.